briandgomez/Study/Interview/Data Structures/Linked Lists.md

 ```

 #### Linked List vs Array List
-   - Linked lists do NOT have indexes and all the elements are NOT continuous in memory
+   - Linked lists do NOT have indexes
    - Each element in a linked list is called a Node
    - Each node has a pointer that points to the node after it.
 The Tail has a pointer pointing to null.